atomashpolskiy/smi2-task2/README.md

 # of nulls: 17.000901919415405
 ```

+Note how `bird` and `plant` again end up in a single bucket and have the same sampling fraction of 20.5% due to low prob. resolution.
+Increasing the resolution is the correct way to sample `bird` and `plant` in 20% and 21% of cases respectively.

 ### Stress Test

 When stress test option is selected, the application generates a number of items with different random weights.